micahwierenga/brief-git-and-github-lesson/readme.md

 ## What are the objectives?
 *After this lesson, students will be able to:*

-- **Explain** basic git commands like init, add, commit, status, and log.
+- **Explain** basic git commands like init, add, commit, and status.
 - **Create** a local git repo on their computers.

 ## Where should we be now?